Los Angeles Chargers vs. New York Giants NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Los Angeles has two wins against the spread, and is 3-3 overall, at home this year.

-- In three of six home games this year, Los Angeles has gone over the total.
+- In three of six home games this season, Los Angeles has gone over the total.

 - The average point total in Chargers home games this season is 50.9 points, 7.9 more than this matchup's over/under (43).

-- In away games, New York is 3-3 against the spread, and 1-5 overall.
+- This year in away games, New York is 3-3 against the spread and 1-5 overall.

-- New York has hit the over in three of six road games this year.
+- New York has hit the over in three of six away games this season.

 Powered by Data Skrive.